ietf-gitwg/using-github/draft-ietf-git-using-github.md

 For both sets of users, this document aims to provide some amount of advice on practices that have proven to be effective.

+This document only aims to address use of GitHub in developing documents.
+Working Groups could choose to use the tool to aid in managing their charter or session materials such as agendas, minutes, and presentations.
+Though the advice here might apply more broadly, using GitHub to manage other material is out of scope for this document.

 ## Notational Conventions